MelroLeandro/ToyDIM/README.md

     The constraint and joint reaction forces acting on the bodies centers of mass The applied forces acting on the bodies centers of mass The output values of all user-defined functions

+Simulation results: Propagation of

+    All body coordinates, their first derivatives
+    The Jacobian and Lagrange multiplies of the position constraints The constraint and joint reaction forces acting on the bodies centers of mass

+Getting started

+    See Rrods3Revel2_v01.m and Rrods3Sherical2_v01.m